ravikant-diwakar/Spotify-2.0/README.md

 # Spotify 2.0 Clone Music App

-Welcome to the Spotify 2.0 Clone Music App!
-This project is an enhanced version of the popular music streaming service, Spotify.
-It includes features such as music playlists, search functionality, player controls, albums, and genre options to ensure a seamless and smooth user experience.

-## Introduction

-The Spotify 2.0 Clone Music App is designed to provide users with an immersive music streaming experience.
-With a user-friendly interface and a wide range of features, this app allows users to explore, play, and manage their favorite music effortlessly.
+A React-based web app with playlists, search, player controls, albums, genres, and seamless integration for a smooth user experience.

 ## Features